muralikrishna447/new_project/ssl/README.md

 All of the certificate files are in this directory, but just for archiving purposes - they have been uploaded to heroku for actual use.
 Order details here: https://www.digicert.com/custsupport/order-details.php?order_id=00442970 .
 It will need to be renewed in 1 year.
+Username michaelnatkin, password our usual style but first letter D is capitalized, and ! at end.

 The commands I used for provisioning the certificates were: